dimastatz/video-streaming-analytics/docs/design/video-analytics-design.md

 ```

 ### Data Enrichment
-Once a cdn event is normalized, we can enrich it by using additional data sources.
-For example, in order to analyze the geographical popularity of a video, we should translate viewer ip addresses to country and city.
-Another example is parsing user agent in order to discover the OS, browser, video players, etc.
+Once CDN events are normalized, we can enrich them by using additional data sources.
+For example, to analyze the geographical popularity of the video, we should translate viewer IP addresses to country and city.
+Another example is parsing userAgent fields to discover the OS, browser, video players, etc.

 ### Data Aggregation